 “People truly are having trouble shutting their brains off,”Dr. Melissa Milanak, Clinical Psychologist

 With the welcomed acceptance of work from home making its way into the mainstream, workers are finding themselves at home much more than they were previously.
-While WFO provides significant benefits such as cutting commute costs and more time with loved ones, those working from home are starting to issues issues with their sleep.
+While WFH provides significant benefits such as cutting commute costs and more time with loved ones, those working from home are starting to have issues with their sleep.

 According to Pew Research Center, between 45% and 71% of US workers are telecommuting.
 More than double what it was before the pandemic at 20%.
 Of these workers, 40% say that their sleeping has suffered either from worse sleep or less.

 A Lenient Work Life Can Lead To A Disrupted Sleep Schedule

 “People felt more freedom because people didn’t have to physically go to work, later bedtimes became more common.
 But then they weren’t having the consistency of a regular bedtime.”Dr Melissa Milanak, Clinical Psychologist

 While the world continues to battle a pandemic, workers continue to battle a healthy work life balance.
 “People felt more freedom because people didn’t have to physically go to work, later bedtimes became more common.
 But then they weren’t having the consistency of a regular bedtime.”
 Dr. Milanak states.
 The pandemic brought with it a wider acceptance of working from home.
 But as workers began to turn living rooms and bedrooms into makeshift offices, routines began to buckle, and with it, a proper sleep cycle that our bodies are used to.

 The leniency of WFH accustomed telecommuters to be liberal with the times they head to bed.
 Because of this, their bodies didn’t know when to feel tired.

 Lack of Physical Activity Also Plays a Role